How "Damascus Volcano" erupted in Assad's stronghold

 On day five, helicopter gunships pounded rebel positions.
 Artillery batteries nestled in the mountains overlooking Damascus rained down shells on two city districts.

-Rebels torched and looted the Damascus Province Police headquarters, a huge building, and residents spoke of corpses in the streets.
+Rebels torched and looted the Damascus Province Police headquarters, a huge building.
+Residents spoke of corpses in the streets.

 Scared to venture out, many residents said they had locked themselves inside their own homes for their own safety, while most shopkeepers shuttered their businesses.